 Advantages of applying in Round 1

-• Higher acceptance rates: Business schools generally have more available seats in Round 1, which can result in higher acceptance rates compared to subsequent rounds.
-This can increase your chances of securing admission.
+- Higher acceptance rates: Business schools generally have more available seats (per number of applicants) in Round 1, which can result in higher acceptance rates compared to subsequent rounds.
+This may increase your chances of securing admission, provided that your overall profile (i.e. CV, score, essays, interviews) is up to the mark.
+That said, quality always overrides timing: it’s better to apply in Round 2 with a stronger application than in Round 1 with a rushed or half-baked application.

 Disadvantages of applying in Round 1